TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 Sets the file path and file name which will be used to save preview images with the command preview_save (which see).

-<file_path> - the name of the file (optionally with full path) to be saved.
+<file_path> - a string varval.
+This must evaluate the name of the file (optionally with full path) to be saved.
 No white space is allowed.
+This argument may be up to SCNFNAME_MAX bytes long (currently set at 259 bytes).

+**Note**: If the argument is longer than SCNFNAME_MAX bytes it will be truncated to that limit when read by the interpreter so longer file or path names will likely result in an error when the interpreter attempts to read them.

 **Note**: You must call this command at least once for any camera from which you wish to save a preview image or the command preview_save will have no effect.